jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 with the FBI IC3 Recovery Asset Team
 (RAT).
 In cases where the RAT acts on
-BECs, and works with the destination bank, half of all U.Sbased BECs had
+BECs, and works with the destination bank, half of all U.S.\-based BECs had
 93% of the money either recovered or frozen, whereas only 14% had nothing at all recovered.
-19
-Unless that whole bigfoot thing is true.
-We sent Dave to a conference to find out but havent heard back.
-20Not DBIR authors (this is debatable.
-We asked the Oracle, rolled some bones, and signs pointed to probably perfect).
-Figure 51 .
-Minutes per year spent on training per person (n\=45,372, log scale)

 Figure 50\.
 Median transaction size for BECs (n\=50,342\).
 Based on FBI
 IC3 complaints where a transaction occurred.
-Figure 52\.
-Top Malware varieties in
-Social Engineering breaches (n\=235\)

 Malware
-Malware?
+“Malware?
 I already read about it in the Action section.
-Why do I have to hear about malware again Because theres lots of it!
+Why do I have to hear about malware again?!”
+Because there’s lots of it!
 Although, we admit there is a degree of bleed\-over in the sections.
 This year we saw more things that fell into two patterns than we did last year.
 With System Intrusion and
 Social Engineering being chief among them.

 As Figure 37 in the System Intrusion section points out, email is the most common malware delivery method,